erikbra/grate/docs/MigratingFromRoundhousE.md

 # Changes compared to RoundhousE

-There's a number of general changes in grate as a result of moving to the latest .Net bits that will apply to all users
+There's a number of general changes in grate as a result of moving to the latest .Net bits that will apply to all users.

 grate is built using the new [`System.CommandLine`](https://github.com/dotnet/command-line-api) API's, so:
 - Command line arguments are now **case-sensitive** on all operating systems (including windows)